kerray/twine_template/INSTALL.md

    ./just watch
    ```

-The compiled game will be available in the `dist` directory.
+The compiled game will be available as `/dist/index.html`.

 ## GitHub Pages Setup (Optional)